aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert

-For a Python developer, who is trying to add a DOTM to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+There can be different reasons to convert a DOTM file to XLAM.
+For example, if you want to open or edit a DOTM file in Microsoft Excel, you will need to convert it to the XLAM format.
+Aspose.Total for Python via .NET API can help you automate this conversion process.

+How Aspose.Total helps for dotm to xlam conversion

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs that can deal with different file formats.
+For converting a DOTM file to XLAM, you can use the Aspose.Words for Python via .NET API to convert the DOTM file to HTML.
+After that, you can use the Excel Python API, Aspose.Cells for Python via .NET, to save the created HTML file into the desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}